-3. Line-item grantee and subgrantee Review of grantee line-item budget and Submit a line-item budget with sufficient detail to permit review budgets that include at least four narrative for inclusion of required forms, category columns: categories, and level of detail to assess the and assessment of proposed use of · Administrative funding to be used for administration. funds for the management and · Clinical Quality Management (CQM) COM, and direct provision of services and delivery of the proposed services · HIV Services the budget's relation to the scope of services · MAI · Review of grantee's administrative budget and narrative for inclusion of sufficient Planning Council support funds to cover reasonable and necessary costs associated with carrying out legislatively mandated functions · Review of subgrantee line- item budget to ensure inclusion of required information and level of detail to ensure allowable use of funds and its relation to the proposed scope of services 4.
-Revisions to approved budget of · Comparison of grantee's current Document all requests for and federal funds that involve significant operating budget to the budget approved approvals of budget revisions modifications of project costs made by by the Project Officer the grantee only after approval from the · Documentation of written GMO HRSA/HAB Grants Management approval of any budget modifications that Officer (GMO) exceeds the required threshold Note: A significant modification occurs under a grant where the federal share exceeds \$100,000, when cumulative transfers among direct cost budget categories for the current budget period exceed 25% of the total approved budget (inclusive of direct and indirect costs and federal funds and required matching or cost sharing) for that budget period or \$250,000, whichever is less.
-Even if a grantee's proposed rebudgeting of costs fall below the significant re-budgeting threshold identified above, grantees are still required to request prior approval, if some or all of the re-budgeting reflects either of the following: A change in scope A proposed purchase of a unit of equipment exceeding \$25,000 (if not included in the approved application)
+3. Line-item grantee and subgrantee budgets that include at least four category columns: Administrative Clinical Quality Management (CQM) HIV Services MAI Review of grantee line-item budget and narrative for inclusion of required forms, categories, and level of detail to assess the funding to be used for administration, CQM, and direct provision of services and the budget's relation to the scope of services Review of grantee's administrative budget and narrative for inclusion of sufficient Planning Council support funds to cover reasonable and necessary costs associated with carrying out legislatively mandated functions Review of subgrantee line- item budget to ensure inclusion of required information and level of detail to ensure allowable use of funds and its relation to the proposed scope of services Submit a line-item budget with sufficient detail to permit review and assessment of proposed use of funds for the management and delivery of the proposed services 4.
+Revisions to approved budget of federal funds that involve significant modifications of project costs made by the grantee only after approval from the HRSA/HAB Grants Management Officer (GMO) Note: A significant modification occurs under a grant where the federal share exceeds \$100,000, when cumulative transfers among direct cost budget categories for the current budget period exceed 25% of the total approved budget (inclusive of direct and indirect costs and federal funds and required matching or cost sharing) for that budget period or \$250,000, whichever is less.
+Even if a grantee's proposed rebudgeting of costs fall below the significant re-budgeting threshold identified above, grantees are still required to request prior approval, if some or all of the re- budgeting reflects either of the following: A change in scope A proposed purchase of a unit of equipment exceeding \$25,000 (if not included in the approved application) Comparison of grantee's current operating budget to the budget approved by the Project Officer Documentation of written GMO approval of any budget modifications that exceeds the required threshold Document all requests for and approvals of budget revisions